 With the agreement of the primary advisor and student, a member of the University oral examination committee may participate by telephone or video conferencing.
 The primary advisor, the student, and the out-of-department chairperson must be present and may not participate virtually.
 If the conferencing technology fails and the examiner can not participate, the committee may fail to reach its quorum.
 In this case, the examination must be rescheduled.

 The University Oral Examination Committee consists of at least five Stanford faculty members: four examiners and the committee chair from another department.
 The chairperson of a Stanford oral examination is appointed for this examination only, to represent the interests of the University for a fair and rigorous process as described above.
+In order to maintain impartiality, the orals chair may not simultaneously serve on the student's dissertation reading committee.

 All committee members are normally on the Stanford University Academic Council, and the chair must be a member.
 Emeritus faculty are also eligible to serve as examiners or chair of the committee.